 “The Boxer-Markey bill protects the health and safety of our families from dangerous toxic chemicals in our communities,” said Senator Boxer in a statement released on Senator Markey’s website.
 “This bill addresses asbestos, children’s cancer, and other threats that toxic chemicals pose to our families, including cardiovascular disease, developmental disorders, respiratory disorders, neurological disorders, endocrine disruption, and many others.”

-If it passes both houses of Congress, the Boxer-Markey bill would give the Environmental Protection Agency (EPA) the authority it needs to enact a full ban on asbestos.
+If the bill passes both, the Boxer-Markey bill would give the Environmental Protection Agency (EPA) the authority it needs to enact a full ban on asbestos.

 Previous Attempt to Ban Asbestos